lposti/vcdisk/docs/source/index.rst

 A minimal python module to solve Poisson's equation in galactic disks.
-This is useful to compute i) the circular velocity of a **thick galaxy disk** with arbitrary surface density and vertical profiles, and ii) the circular velocity of a **flattened bulge** with arbitrary surface density.
+This is useful to compute i) the circular velocity of a **thick galaxy disk** with arbitrary surface density and vertical density profile, and ii) the circular velocity of a **flattened bulge** with arbitrary surface density.

 The ``vcdisk`` module is a compact toolbox indispensable for modelling